gitMatGaj/SwimWorld/README.md

 - Tables has OneToMany connection
 - Full CRUD for Admin
 - Data validation
-- Thymeleaf "templates" folder (Apache Tiles for train in others folders)
+- Thymeleaf in "templates" folder (Apache Tiles for train in others folders)
 - Configuration of the dispatcher service with the use of classes
-   - Expand the AbstractAnnotationConfigDispatcherServletInitializer class and override the required methods
+   - Extend the AbstractAnnotationConfigDispatcherServletInitializer class and override the required methods
-   - Add maven-war-plugin configurations to pom. xml file, in order to don't need web.xml file
+   - Add maven-war-plugin configurations to pom.xml file, in order to don't need web.xml file
 - Connection to Database using Hibernate